 After lining up the canvas with the printed design, thumbtack one of the sides.

-Pull the excess canvas on the opposite side and secure it with another thumbtack.
-Some force is required to ensure the canvas is tight.
+Tightly stretch the excess canvas on the opposite side and secure it with another thumbtack.

 Repeat on the other two sides.
 Flip the canvas around then check the print is still inline with the frame.
 This may take some trial and error.

-One side at a time, pull the canvas next to the middle thumbtack and secure with another thumbtack.
-Repeat until all sides have 5 thumbtacks evenly spread across each wooden stretcher bar.
+One side at a time, stretch the canvas next to the middle thumbtack and secure with another thumbtack.
+Repeat and stretch each side to have 5 thumbtacks evenly spread across each wooden stretcher bar.
 Then hammer in any protruding thumbtacks.